-Firstly, that sage green, what a dreamy bedroom color, secondly those lights!
-They have a slightly Japanese feel to them with the soft paper shades and they juxtapose the statement modern light beautifully, Plus, just imagine the lovely glowy light they would give off, perfect for a bedroom.
+Firstly, that sage green, what a dreamy bedroom color, secondly, those lights.
+They have a slightly Japanese feel to them with the soft paper shades and they juxtapose the statement modern light beautifully.

-You'll probably rely on the central pendant in a bedroom less than you would on the one in the living room, so you can afford to think less practically and more decoratively.
+You'll probably rely on the central pendant in a bedroom less than you would a living room lighting idea, so you can afford to think less practically and more decoratively.

 String fairy lights around the bed, around the bedhead, around the frame of a four-poster, or from a high ceiling, as below.